KJ5CYM/ECE306-LC3/README.md

 ## LAB 2
 ##### sort.asm
 a program in LC-3 assembly language to sort an array NUMBERS of 2’s complement integers.
 Assumes that the base address of NUMBERS is stored in memory location x3200 and the number of elements n in the array is stored in memory location x3201.
 Each memory location contains a single 2's complement integer.
 That is, each memory location contains a single element of the array.
 Sorts the array of 2's complement integers in descending order (largest-to-smallest) and stores the result back in memory starting at the base address of the array.
-##### See LAB2_TESTS directory for more information about how the programs performed for various tests.
+##### See LAB2_TESTS directory for more information about how the program performed for various tests.
 ### Total score for this lab: 44%
+## LAB 3
+##### merge.asm
+a program in LC-3 assembly language that takes as input two linked lists stored in memory -- each list contains employees names -- and combines the lists into one sorted list of names.
+A pointer to the first element of this new list will be stored in location x4002.
+##### See LAB3_TESTS directory for more information about how the program performed for various tests.
+### Total score for this lab: 86%